ember-template-lint/ember-template-lint/docs/rule/no-builtin-form-components.md

 ## Migration

 The migration path typically involves replacing the built-in form component with a native HTML element and binding an event listener to handle user input.

+In the following example the initial value of a field is controlled by a local tracked property, which is updated by an event listener.

 ```js
 import Component from '@glimmer/component';